National Cancer Survivorship Initiative

 In January 2010, the NCSI published a vision document (2010) [PDF 1.81MB]which summarised a range of evidence that suggested the current follow up arrangements – which usually involve outpatient appointments at cancer centres – are not meeting all cancer survivors’ needs following treatment and do not provide value for money.
 These unmet needs of cancer survivors include medical, psychological, social, spiritual, financial and informational needs.

-To date we have been working to develop and test initiatives around the vision and five key shifts to help health and social care professionals improve care and support for cancer survivors focusing on:
+To date we have been working to develop and test initiatives around the vision and five key shifts to help health and social care professionals improve care and support for cancer survivors.
+These are focused on the five survivorship stages outlined in the NCSI report Living with and Beyond Cancer: Taking actions to improve outcomes 2013 [PDF, 4.21MB] .

 Support from the point of diagnosis